SAFEGUARD BUS SEAT FAQS

 Q: How is the STAR installed?

-Please review the footage on the videos page under “STAR” or refer to the installation instructions provided with the product.
+Please review the footage on the videos page under “child seating” or refer to the installation instructions provided with the product.

 Q: In what type of school bus seat can the STAR products fit?